aliciamchen/code-switching/README.md

 ### R dependencies

-Open the project in RStudio and run the following code to install the dependencies
+Open the project in RStudio and run the following code to install the dependencies.
+Make sure you are running R version `4.4.2`.

 ```{r}
 # Install renv if not already installed